-Barack Obama Blasts Cancel Culture: ‘This Is Not Activism’
+Barack Obama Blasts Cancel Culture: ‘That Is Not Activism’

-During a speech at the Obama Foundation in Chicago on Tuesday, former president Barack Obama addressed cancel culture and suggested that it’s not an effective means of achieving actual change, Business Insider reports.
+During a speech at the Obama Foundation in Chicago on Tuesday, former President Barack Obama addressed cancel culture and suggested that it’s not an effective means of achieving actual change, Business Insider reports.

 “This idea of purity and you’re never compromised and you’re always politically woke and all that stuff — you should get over that quickly,” he said.

-The 58-year-old former Senator said he believes that there is a belief among certain young people that being “as judgmental as possible” is an effective way of making a change in the world, suggesting that this belief is “accelerated by social media.”
+The 58-year-old former senator said he believes that there is a belief among certain young people that being “as judgmental as possible” is an effective way of making a change in the world, suggesting that this belief is “accelerated by social media.”

 “Like if I tweet or hashtag about how you didn’t do something right, or used the wrong verb, then I can sit back and feel pretty good about myself because: ‘Man, did you see how woke I was?
 I called you out.'”